olimorris/onedarkpro.nvim/README.md

     virtual_text = "NONE", -- Style that is applied to virtual text },
   options = {
-    bold = true, -- Use bold styles? italic = true, -- Use italic styles? underline = true, -- Use underline styles? undercurl = true, -- Use undercurl styles?

     cursorline = false, -- Use cursorline highlighting? transparency = false, -- Use a transparent background? terminal_colors = true, -- Use the theme's colors for Neovim's :terminal?